 Conclusion

 My last trip to do bird watching at Kepong Botanical Gardens was at the end of March 2021, and sadly, the botanic park was closed for Covid 19.
-This article is part of my bird watching locations around Kuala Lumpur too.
+This article is part of my birdwatching locations around Kuala Lumpur, too.